GoldMi/100-Days-of-Coding/README.md

 Day 5: Lets see if I can get another two hours of coding done!
 Worked for about a solid hour before I moved on.
 Focus is still reworking through the HTML5 and CSS front end certification path.

 Day 6: Sadly my dedication has failled to materlize every day, but more like every other day.
 I continue to go through the front end courses.
 As others have said though, do not focus soley on the individual drills, but put it to work in a project!
+Day 6 did see me wrap up HTML and CSS and move on to bootstrap.
+The review is now over and I'm starting something new.